Botox and DYSPORT Treatments

 - Vertical lines in the neck caused by overactive muscles

-Botox and Xeomin Units – What You Need to Know
+Botox and Dysport Units – What You Need to Know

-If you want to spend less on a Botox or Xeomin treatment, you should simply ask to have fewer units injected.
+If you want to spend less on a Botox or Dysport treatment, you should simply ask to have fewer units injected.
 The effect will be shorter, so you will need to repeat the treatment more often.
-If you are considering Botox or Xeomin, let Dr. Sanovich help you decide what is best for you.
+If you are considering Botox or Dysport, let Dr. Sanovich help you decide what is best for you.

 If you do not obtain the result you desire after ten days, please come in for re-evaluation.
-We can easily augment your result with additional Botox or Xeomin.
+We can easily augment your result with additional Botox or Dysport.

-Dallas Surgical Arts offers Botox and Xeomin Treatments for patients in Dallas TX.
+Dallas Surgical Arts offers Botox and Dysport Treatments for patients in Dallas TX.
 Call Dallas Office Phone Number 972-581-9996 to schedule a consultation.